 American Barbell currently offers two different power bars; the basic AB Power Bar for $295 and the stainless steel Elite Power Bar for $450.
 Both of these AB power bars are nice, well refined pieces of equipment – they look great, they’re durable, and they have rust-resistant finishes.
 However, performance-wise, the Vulcan Absolute just shames the AB power bars.

 American Barbell power bars have overly soft knurl, and the shafts are only rated at 190k PSI – a rating more appropriate for a WOD bar than a power bar.
 Couple the soft knurl and average steel with the higher price of AB’s bars and there is just little justification to buying an AB power bar save for the low-maintenance finishes (which, don’t get me wrong, is a nice perk.)

 I find that in the powerlifting world, raw steel and black oxide is not only acceptable, but also preferred to the oxidation-resistant finishes like zinc and chrome.
 This fact makes the chrome-finished American Barbell power bar less appealing since it comes at the cost of knurl quality; or overall grip security.
 Of course the stainless steel Elite does offer a more secure, natural grip despite the weaker knurl, but the $450 price tag is off-putting to most folks.

 Absolute Power Bar vs Vulcan Elite Power Bar

 The Elite is odd in that it has dual markings, but that doesn’t really change the performance of the bar one way or another.
-The knurl is much the same as the Absolute, but when it comes down to it, for only a $30 difference between the Elite and Absolute, I have to favor the Absolute.
+The knurl is much the same between the two, but when it comes down to it, for only a $30 difference between the Elite and Absolute I have to favor the Absolute.
 The exception would be for people who live in extremely humid regions and are willing to forego a little tensile strength for a oxidation-resistant, zinc finish.

 Absolute Power Bar vs the Texas Power Bar